Ovulation problems can result from dysfunction of the part of the brain and the glands that control ovulation or from dysfunction of the ovaries.

-Side effects of clomiphene include hot flashes, abdominal bloating, breast tenderness, nausea, vision problems, and headaches.
-Fewer than 1% of women treated with clomiphene develop ovarian hyperstimulation syndrome.
+Ovarian hyperstimulation syndrome occurs in fewer than 1% of women treated with clomiphene.
 In this syndrome, the ovaries enlarge greatly and a large amount of fluid moves out the bloodstream into the abdomen.
 This syndrome may be life threatening.
 To try to prevent it, doctors prescribe the lowest effective dose of clomiphene, and if the ovaries enlarge, they stop the drug.

-If a woman does not ovulate or become pregnant during treatment with clomiphene or an aromatase inhibitor, hormonal therapy with human gonadotropins, injected into a muscle or under the skin, can be tried.
-Human gonadotropins stimulate the follicles of the ovaries to mature.
-Follicles are fluid-filled cavities, each of which contains an egg (see Biology of the Female Reproductive System:Fallopian tubes).
+If a woman does not ovulate or become pregnant during treatment with clomiphene or letrozole, hormone therapy with human gonadotropins, injected into a muscle or under the skin, can be tried.
+Human gonadotropins contain follicle-stimulating hormone and sometimes luteinizing hormone.
+These hormones stimulate the follicles of the ovaries to mature and thus make ovulation possible.
+Follicles Fallopian tubes are fluid-filled cavities, each of which contains an egg.
 Ultrasonography can detect when the follicles are mature.

 If the hypothalamus does not secrete gonadotropin-releasing hormone, a synthetic version of this hormone (called gonadorelin acetate), given intravenously, may be useful.
-This drug, like the natural hormone, stimulates the pituitary gland to produce the hormones that trigger ovulation.
+This drug, like the natural hormone, stimulates the pituitary gland to produce the hormones that stimulate ovulation.
 The risk of ovarian hyperstimulation is low with this treatment, so close monitoring is not needed.
 However, this drug is not available in the United States.

 When the cause of infertility is high levels of the hormone prolactin, the best drug to use is one that acts like dopamine, called a dopamine agonist, such as bromocriptine or cabergoline.
 (Dopamine is a chemical messenger that generally inhibits the production of prolactin.)

 |No US brand name|